Parabolic double cosets in Coxeter groups: Parabolic double cosets for Coxeter groups

 \subsection{Example: a wharf with three branches}

 We now study the case of a wharf with three branches.
 These will have sizes $i$, $j$, and $k$, and each will end in a doubly unfilled tile.
-This structure describes the identity in $D_n$, $E_n$, $\widetilde B_n$, and $\widetilde E_n$.
+This structure arises as the $e$-ocean in Coxeter groups $D_n$, $E_n$, $\widetilde B_n$, and $\widetilde E_n$, where $e$ is the identity.
 We denote the total number of parabolic double cosets in this case by

 There are four options for the wharf.
 Throughout the following computation, we will refer to Figure~\ref{branch}.

 The blank wharf $\omo$ gives only one possible labeling (see Figure~\ref{branch}, drawing 1), and contributes